Barrington, Illinois: Architecture

-The downtown area is home to the historic Catlow Theater, which features interiors by noted Prairie School sculptor and designer Alfonso Iannelli.
-In May 1927, the Catlow Theater opened for business with Slide, Kelly, Slide as its first feature film.
-The Catlow is also listed on the National Register of Historic Places and continues to operate as one of the few remaining single-screen theaters in the area.
-The Catlow was one of the first theaters to offer in-theater dining, provided by the adjoining Showtime Eatery.
-Patrons may bring food from Showtime Eatery (formerly Boloney's) into the 526-seat auditorium.
+The downtown area is home to the historic Catlow Theater, which features interiors by noted Prairie School sculptor and designer Alfonso Iannelli and is on the National Register of Historic Places.
+The theater opened for business in May 1927, with Slide, Kelly, Slide as its first feature film, and continues to operate as one of the few remaining single-screen theaters in the area.
+The Catlow was also one of the first theaters to offer in-theater dining, provided by the adjoining restaurant (formerly Baloney's).
+Patrons may bring food from the restaurant into the auditorium.

 Another historic building in the village, the Ice House Mall, is located just northwest of the town's center.
 Originally built in 1904 for the Bowman Dairy, the brick structure, with its turn of the 20th century styling, served as an actual ice house for 68 years.
 Renovations and additions beginning in the 1970s have transformed the original building into a collection of local specialty shops.

 The Michael Bay 2010 re-make of A Nightmare on Elm Street was partially filmed in Barrington's Jewel Park subdivision (Built by the Jewel Tea Company for their executives) using a home actually on Elm Street, using the village's residential architecture as a backdrop.